 Measure your marketing results on Facebook, Instagram, and other platforms.
-Track competitors and improve performance using one simple tool.
-Try it for free:
+Track competitors and improve performance – with an all-in-one social media tool.

 As the number I quoted at the beginning of this article clearly shows, people often turn to their favorite social media influencers for new beauty product recommendations.
 That’s why in the beauty industry, influencer marketing is booming and doesn’t seem to go anywhere anytime soon.